 Netherlands’ unique canal houses have shaped the world’s perception of Dutch architecture.

-Known for their out-of-box thinking, Dutch architects have achieved worldwide recognition with not only the modern but also with the traditional architecture.
+Known for their out-of-box thinking, Dutch architects have achieved worldwide recognition with not only modern but also traditional architecture.

 You will be amazed to see how gracefully the houses are constructed on narrow plots of land stretched between the canals.
 Even the small villages and towns are lined with cute houses.

 20. Anne Frank